Context Clues and Academic Vocabulary for Grade 3

 Context clues are hints in the words and sentences around an unfamiliar word.
 Sometimes the clue appears right before the word.
 Sometimes it appears right after.

 These clues help readers make a smart decision about meaning without losing the flow of reading.
+Instead of stopping immediately, readers stay inside the text and look for evidence.

 Look for Definitions and Examples